michaelisakov/yPlusCalculator/README.md

 ## Overview

 Y+ Calculator.
-Given flow conditions (i.e. Free Stream Velocity, Density, Reference Length, Viscosity, n Iterations), this module will calculate and plot n Y+ values and their corresponding wall spacing.
+Given flow conditions (i.e. Free Stream Velocity, Density, Reference Length, Viscosity, n Iterations), this module will calculate and plot n Y+ values (non dimensional) and their corresponding wall distance spacing (meters).
 In wall bounded viscous flow y+ is a non-dimensional representation of wall distance, which is useful in abstracting and solving fluid problems.

 ## How it Works